Incorporating particle flexibility in a density functional description of nematics and cholesterics: The nematic behaviour of coarse-grained polymer chains

 The comparison of simulation results with DFT in the UCA in terms of $S$ reveals that DFT tends to gradually underestimate the level of alignment in the nematic phase with increasing particle flexibilities, contrary to the findings of Ref.~\onlinecite{Egor16-1}.
 This discrepancy stems from the fact that the authors of that study actually compared the bond order parameter $S_b$ calculated from simulations with the molecular order parameter $S$ of the FY description.
 Our predicted values for $S$ are however found to be virtually identical to the DFT data reported in Ref.~\onlinecite{Egor16-1}, in which a simplified implementation of the FY theory was used based on an empirical expression for $\big\langle E \big\rangle_{\Omega_0}$ reported in Ref.~\onlinecite{Fyne98} for semi-flexible tangent hard-sphere chains.
 This observation demonstrates that the latter system provides a reliable approximation of the KG chains in this context.

 The DFT underestimation of nematic order can be easily understood as a direct consequence of the UCA, which does not account for the potential stretching of the chains due to the surrounding nematic field, as the particles gradually forego conformational entropy to optimise their liquid-crystalline packing\cite{Odij86}.
 It was thus reported in Ref.~\onlinecite{Egor16-1} that while the root-mean-square end-to-end distance $L(\rho)$ generally remains roughly constant in the isotropic phase, the I/N transition is usually associated with a rather steep jump in $L$ followed by a slower increase towards the saturation value $l_c$, as the chains progressively straighten along the nematic director.
-Therefore, the UCA should remain quantitatively accurate up to the I/N transition, but increasingly overestimates the effects of particle flexibility as one moves deeper into the nematic range --- especially for chains with lower relative stiffnesses $l_p/l_c$, whose accessible conformations are most affected by these phase-induced restrictions\cite{Egor16-1}.
+Therefore, the UCA remains quantitatively accurate up to the I/N transition, but increasingly overestimates the effects of particle flexibility as one moves deeper into the nematic range --- especially for chains with lower relative stiffnesses $l_p/l_c$, whose accessible conformations are most affected by these phase-induced restrictions\cite{Egor16-1}.

-The effects of this shortcoming of the FY theory may be probed by replacing the single-chain conformational space $\Omega_0$ with an ensemble $\Omega_\rho$ of chain conformations obtained from bulk molecular simulations at fixed finite density $\rho$.
-We here use for $\Omega_\rho = \Omega_{\rho_m}$ a set of 30\,000 particle conformations obtained from the analysis of the simulation data of Ref.~\onlinecite{Egor16-1} at various monomer densities $\rho_m$, as indicated in Figs.~\ref{fig2} and \ref{fig3}.
+The effects of this shortcoming of the FY theory may be probed by replacing the previous single-chain conformational space $\Omega_0$ obtained in the limit of infinite dilution with an ensemble $\Omega_\rho$ of single-chain conformations obtained from bulk molecular simulations at fixed finite density $\rho$.
+We here use for $\Omega_\rho \equiv \Omega_{\rho_m}$ a set of 30\,000 particle conformations obtained from the analysis of the simulation data of Ref.~\onlinecite{Egor16-1} at various monomer densities $\rho_m$, as indicated in Figs.~\ref{fig2} and \ref{fig3}.
 As expected from the previous discussion, we thus find the DFT results for $\Omega_\rho$ taken at simulation state points in the isotropic phase to be in very good agreement with those obtained using $\Omega_0$ in the UCA, which indicates the absence of significant chain stretching prior to the I/N transition for the systems considered here.